A domain name is your online home address where you will be building your website. Without a domain name, your website has no identity.

 Difference Between Domain Name And Web Hosting

 Often we are confused between a domain name and web hosting.
-They think that both are the same.
+We think that both are the same.
 But in reality, both are two different things.

 Domain name + Web hosting -> A running website